Empty white image.

 By banquillo Editorial Staff

-Earlier this year, U.S. Soccer announced the creation of an 18-member “NextGen College Soccer Committee,” made up of representatives from MLS, NWSL, USL, college programs, and player agencies.
-Their mission?
-To explore how college soccer can better align with the professional game.
+In mid-2025, U.S. Soccer announced the creation of the NextGen College Soccer Committee, an 18-member group including representatives from MLS, NWSL, USL, college programs, and player agencies.

-From Short Season to Full Calendar
+From a Short Season to a Full Calendar

 Soccer player at crossroads, NCAA vs. MLS logos above a soccer field.